Floating Button

 Follow us on Facebook and join our Telegram channel for the latest updates.

-(May 20): China said it will continue negotiating with the US to extend a trade truce reached last October, as ties between the world’s two largest economies further stabilise.
+(May 20): China indicated it would accept some increase in US tariffs to a level agreed upon last year and would continue talks to extend a trade truce — a sign ties between the world’s two largest economies are further stabilising.

-Trade teams from both countries will discuss extending the one-year agreement negotiated in Kuala Lumpur, China’s Commerce Ministry said in a statement on Tuesday.
-The sweeping deal was later announced in a leaders’ summit in Busan, South Korea, that led to a suspension of some tariffs, rare earth curbs and investigations into China’s shipbuilders until November this year.
+Trade teams from both countries would discuss extending the one-year agreement worked out at the time, the ministry said.
+The sweeping pact was later unveiled at a leaders’ summit in Busan, South Korea, leading to a suspension of some tariffs, rare earth curbs and investigations into China’s shipbuilders until November this year.
+Working toward an extension “aligns with the two countries’ common interest, as well as international expectations”, it said.

-The announcement follows US President Donald Trump’s state visit to Beijing last week.
-The Commerce Ministry listed other outcomes from trade talks held just prior to Trump’s summit with Chinese leader Xi Jinping, including China’s purchase of 200 Boeing aircraft and the creation of new councils to manage trade and investment.
+The Commerce Ministry listed other areas of agreement, including China’s purchase of 200 Boeing aircraft and the creation of mechanisms to manage trade and investment to institutionalise bilateral discussions.

 Uploaded by Tham Yek Lee